GunayAnach/ESP32_ReflowOvenController/README.md

 Webserver
 ====================

-When connected to the Wifi the Reflow Oven acts as a Webserver.Just access its IP-Address shown on the display in the webbrowser.
+When connected to the Wifi the Reflow Oven acts as a Webserver.
+Just access its IP-Address shown on the display in the webbrowser.
 You can start an Reflow Cycle over the browser remotely.

 **Reflow Cycle**